nwaweru/studio/README.md

-Having worked with Linux (Debian) for over 5 years, I can comfortably assume you have had to format your machine more than 3 times already.
+# Studio

-## History
+Having worked with Linux (Debian) for over 5 years, I can comfortably assume you have had to format your machine more than 3 times already :)

-This project started when I kept going into my weekly rabbbit holes.
-I usually formated my machine after a month after I did a couple of digs.
-I realized I could automate some of the things that I needed after a clean install of Ubuntu.
+This repo is just some scripts I have assembled over time that help me get up and running when I format my machine.

 ## Disclaimer

 Kindly use the repo as a template.
 My setup may not work for you plus I am always messing around with the repo/my machine.

 ## Contribution